Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Acknowledgments

-\paragraph{\textbf{Acknowledgments.} } This research is supported in part by the ONR grants N00014-16-1-2892, N00014-18-1-2442, N00014-18-1-2840, the AFOSR grant FA9550-18-1-0067, and the NASA grant NNX17AD06G.
-Sailik Sengupta is supported by the IBM Ph.D.
-Fellowship.
+This research is supported in part by ONR grants N00014-16-1-2892, N00014-18-1- 2442, N00014-18-1-2840, N00014-9-1-2119, AFOSR grant FA9550-18-1-0067, DARPA SAIL-ON grant W911NF-19- 2-0006, and a JP Morgan AI Faculty Research grant.
+We thank Sarath Sreedharan for his helpful feedback and comments on the second user study.